 Rates are higher than some other loans

-Lending Club requires a minimum credit score of 600, which is lower than what most other home renovation loans ask for.
+Lending Club requires a minimum credit score of 600 for a personal loan that can be used for home renovations, which is lower than what most other lenders ask for.
 Loan amounts range from $1,000 to $40,000.
-Rates vary but are typically between 10.68 percent and 35.89 percent as of December 2020.
+Rates vary but are typically between 8.05 percent and 35.89 percent as of April 2021.
 Pre-qualifying for a loan only requires a soft credit check.
 Lending Club does charge loan origination fees, which it deducts from the amount of the loan.
 These fees vary based on the borrower’s qualifications but are generally between 1 percent and 6 percent of the loan amount.

 There are so many options to choose from when it comes to home renovation loans.
 Consider whether you meet the loan qualifications, how much money your home renovation product requires, and how quickly you need the money.
 Remember to also review the loan terms, rates, and any applicable fees before making a decision.
 We reviewed all of the companies and recommend SoFi because we think it offers the best value in home improvement loans with reasonable rates and large loan amounts.